 Well that was a long hiatus from the old Tangledweed blog.
 How long, you ask?
 So long that I forgot how to make an entry, resulting in repeated pounding on the keyboard in ape-like frustration.
 But here we go.

-One day Missy was looking at the old screens for the house and was quite dissatisfied with what she saw.
+One day I was looking at the old screens for the house and was quite dissatisfied with what I saw.
 Holes large enough for two moths to enter, flying abreast.
 Odd, cryptic paint splatters from long ago painters.
 But overall sturdy, well built old frames.

 Next day there was a huge pile of old screening and 25 empty frames.
-After much priming & painting Missy presented me with a pile of pretty picture frames and wished me luck.
+After much priming & painting I had a pile of pretty picture frames in need of screening.
 Being the resourceful person that I am, I stopped the first hay wagon passing the farm and enlisted the Amish fellow pictured to screen the frames using that most traditional of hand tools: the power staple gun.

 Note the new supervisor in the truck window.
 Gibbs, the Norwegian Buhund tries to fill Buoy the Buhund's paw prints.